VirtusLab/git-machete/docs/source/cli_help/github.rst

   Synchronizes with the remote repository:

-    * deletes unmanaged branches and also checks out open PRs for the current user associated with the Github token,
+    1. deletes unmanaged branches,
-    * traverses the chain of pull requests upwards, adding branches one by one to git-machete and checks them out locally as well,
+    2. checks out open PRs for the current user associated with the Github token and also traverses the chain of pull requests upwards, adding branches one by one to git-machete and checks them out locally as well,
-    * deletes untracked managed branches that have no downstream branch.
+    3. deletes untracked managed branches that have no downstream branch.

   Equivalent of ``git machete clean --checkout-my-github-prs``.

 **Environment variables (all subcommands):**